Page last updated: June 2024

 Biopsy

-There are two main ways to perform a prostate biopsy:
+There are two main ways to perform a prostate biopsy, both of which are normally done under general anaesthetic:

-• a transperineal (TPUS) biopsy – the needle is inserted through the skin between the anus and the scrotum
+- a transperineal (TPUS or TPB) biopsy – a small ultrasound probe is inserted into your rectum.
+An image of the prostate appears on a screen and helps guide a needle which is inserted through the skin between the anus and the scrotum

-• a transrectal (TRUS) biopsy – the needle is inserted through the rectum.
+- a transrectal (TRUS) biopsy – the needle is inserted into the prostate via the rectum.

-Depending on the type of biopsy you have, after the procedure you may see a small amount of blood in your urine or bowel motions for a few days, and blood in your semen for a couple of months.
+Depending on the type of biopsy you have, after the procedure you may see a small amount of blood in your urine or bowel movements (poo) for a few days, and blood in your semen for a couple of months.

 Further tests

-If the biopsy results show prostate cancer, other tests may be done to work out whether the cancer has spread.
+If the MRI or other biopsy results show prostate cancer, other tests may be done to work out whether the cancer has spread.

 Bone scan